 5. Variety of Distributions

-As you can read in this post as well, there are various Linux distributions available to cater to different needs.
-So according to your requirements, you can select to install any of the Linux distros available.
+As you can read in this post, various Linux distributions are available to cater to different needs.
+So, according to your requirements, you can select to install any of the Linux distros available.
 There are Linux distributions available for programmers, hackers, and even for extremely old computer systems.

 6. Free to Use